apple2373/node2vec/README.md

 I guess that is more efficent.
 So please try to use that first.
 This repo is for people who want to use tensorflow for some reasons.

 ## Requirements
-I recoomend you to install [Anaconda](https://www.continuum.io/downloads) and then tensorflow.
+I recommend you to install [Anaconda](https://www.continuum.io/downloads) and then tensorflow.
 - [tneosorflow 0.9](http://tensorflow.org)
 - and some other libraries...